isomerpages/moe-yuhuasec/_our-ccas/Visual Performing Arts/Dance.md

 Ms Nor Aisha Binte Mazlan: nor\_aisha\_mazlan@moe.edu.sg

-If you have any questions, feel free to email our teachers-in-charge to know more about our CCA!
+If you have any questions, feel free to email our teachers-in-charge to know more about our CCA!&nbsp;

-You may also approach any of our friendly seniors who will be able to share with you more about our dance spirit & Yuhua Secondary School!
+You may also approach any of our friendly seniors who will be able to share with you more about our dance spirit &amp; Yuhua Secondary School!

 ![](/images/Teachers.jpeg)